mpdannenberg/matts-matlab-code/README.md

   * bxplt: Display boxplot on top of violin?
 (0 [default] = no, 1 = yes)
 #### Outputs:
   * h: figure handle

+## References

+Allen, R. G., Pereira, L. S., Raes, D., & Smith, M. (1998).
+Crop evapotranspiration-Guidelines for computing crop water requirements-FAO Irrigation and drainage paper 56.
+FAO, Rome, 300(9), D05109.

+McCarroll, D., Young, G. H., & Loader, N. J. (2015).
+Measuring the skill of variance-scaled climate reconstructions and a test for the capture of extremes.
+The Holocene, 25(4), 618–626. https://doi.org/10.1177/0959683614565956.

+McKee, T. B., Doesken, N. J., & Kleist, J. (1993).
+The relationship of drought frequency and duration to time scales.
+In Preprints from the Eighth Conference on Applied Climatology (pp. 179–184).
+Anaheim, CA: American Meteorological Society.

+Nash, J. E., & Sutcliffe, J. V. (1970).
+River flow forecasting through conceptual models Part I - A discussion of principles.
+Journal of Hydrology, 10, 282–290. https://doi.org/10.1016/0022-1694(70)90255-6

+Wilcox, R. R. (2005).
+Introduction to Robust Estimation and Hypothesis Testing (2nd ed.).
+San Diego, CA: Academic Press.

+Wilks, D. S. (2006).
+On “field significance” and the false discovery rate.
+Journal of Applied Meteorology and Climatology, 45, 1181–1189. https://doi.org/10.1175/JAM2404.1

+Wilks, D. S. (2016).
+“The stippling shows statistically significant grid points”: How research results are routinely overstated and overinterpreted, and what to do about it.
+Bulletin of the American Meteorological Society, 97, 2263–2274.